A useful guide for buying an Olive Tree that is right for you!

 This one may seem clear but… when you buy at a local store take your time to compare different olive trees and avoid damaged plants – this means no bumps, no scars, no bugs, and no mushy spots.
 You can slightly touch the leaves to make sure they don’t fall off.
 The olive leaves should feel firm, not mushy or soft.

 Another thing to look for is leaf color.
-Usual olive tree leaf color is a golden green, grey-green or dark green color.
-If leaves contains brown dots or dark color on edges, that doesn’t give a sign of healthiness.
+The usual olive tree leaf color is a golden green, grey-green or dark green color.
+If leaves contain brown dots or dark color on edges, that doesn’t give a sign of healthiness.

 As you likely guessed, the advantages and disadvantages of buying an olive tree online are essentially the opposite of buying locally.